 With a franchise you’re buying the rights to an established brand name opens in new window.

 You may get training and advice in running the business along with access to an exclusive territory, branded uniforms and vehicles with logos.

 However, attracting customers will still be your responsibility.

 Watch this: Want to learn more about what it’s like to operate a cleaning franchise such as Molly Maid?
 This video talks to a Molly Maid franchise owner:

-Sole trader – this is the most popular way to form a cleaning business that’s owned by a single person.
+- Sole trader opens in new window – this is the most popular way to form a cleaning service that’s owned by a single person.
 It costs nothing to set up with no running costs.
 However, the owner is personally liable for all business debts and is responsible for paying tax and National Insurance.

-• Professional indemnity insurance covers unpaid client bills, costs involved in rectifying mistakes, and protects against invalid claims from unhappy clients.
-It also offers protection against dishonest staff, defamation, infringement of intellectual property rights, negligent misrepresentation and loss of documents or data.
+• Professional indemnity insurance covers, amongst others, unpaid client bills, costs involved in rectifying mistakes, and protection against invalid claims from unhappy clients.
+It also offers protection against dishonest staff, defamation, infringement of intellectual property rights opens in new window, negligent misrepresentation and loss of documents or data opens in new window.

 • Public liability insurance covers your business opens in new window should it cause death or injury to someone or damage their personal property.

-• Employer’s liability insurance covers the compensation payable should an employee be injured or becomes ill because of the work they do for you.
+• Employer’s liability insurance covers the compensation payable should an employee be injured or become ill because of the work they do for you.

 Employing cleaning staff